Fort Anderson |

 (1753 - 1768), near Old Pickens

-A SC colonial militia fort, also known as Fort Keowee, located at the old Cherokee town of Keowee.
+A SC colonial militia fort, also known as Fort Keowee, located across the Keowee River from the old Cherokee town of Keowee.
 The fort was a 100-foot square palisaded earthwork with four bastions, with a commandant's quarters, barracks, storehouse, magazine, kitchen, and guardhouse.
 The fort was rebuilt in 1756 and 1765.
 Attacked by Cherokees in January - May 1760.
 Garrisoned by elements of the British Royal American Regiment after 1764.
-Site was excavated in 1966 - 1968 prior to the impoundment of Lake Keowee.
+Site was excavated in 1966 - 1968 prior to the impoundment of Lake Keowee in 1971.

 Fort Pickens (1)